stepanenkovladyslav/online-store/README.md

 ## Description

 This project is a visually inspired clone of the popular anime merchandise store, Atsuko.com.
-It serves as a feature-rich, interactive web application designed to showcase a wide range of anime-related products.
+It serves as a feature-rich and interactive web application designed to showcase a wide range of anime-related products.
 Key highlights include:

 - Extensive Product Catalog: Encompassing multiple product categories and brands, the store offers a diverse array of anime merchandise.
 Each product is carefully categorized, not only by brand but also by its specific anime association, ensuring fans can easily find merchandise related to their favorite shows.

 - User-Friendly Features: Users can experience the convenience of a personalized shopping journey with features like user account creation, a customizable user cabinet, and a shopping cart to collate their desired items.
 However, it's important to note that actual purchasing functionality is not implemented, making this a safe, browse-only experience.

-- Admin Panel Access: A unique aspect of this project is its admin panel.
-Anyone can log into the admin panel(those who have admin rights) and create new categories, products, brands, and even manage user accounts.
+- Admin Panel Access: A unique aspect of this project is its admin panel.The admin panel is accessible to users with admin rights, allowing them to create new categories, products, brands, and manage user accounts.
 This feature is designed to demonstrate backend functionality and database management capabilities, providing a hands-on experience in e-commerce administration.

 The project is a visual clone of Atsuko.com, but not a functional one.
 It provides a comprehensive platform for anime enthusiasts to explore and for developers or recruiters to witness a blend of front-end aesthetics with robust back-end functionalities.